Medical School Admissions Consulting

 University of Pennsylvania (Perelman)

-All of our consultants are Former Medical School Admissions Officers from some of the best medical schools in the country.
+All of our medical school admissions consultants are Former Medical School Admissions Officers from some of the best medical schools in the country.
 Together they provide the best personalized, game-changing admissions advice to empower each applicant to achieve peak performance.

 We are excited when we hear one of our students has been accepted to medical school.
 And we have decided to showcase some of their medical school acceptance letters, as the ultimate reviews of Solomon Admissions Consulting.